 Pick the right channel(s)

 Perhaps one of the most important decisions to make is to choose the channel through which you are going to deliver your messages.
-Due to the recent technological advancements in the industry of programmatic marketing, the number of available advertising channels has significantly increased.
-Let us now take a look at the three most popular ones to discover what they are used for.
+Due to the recent technological advancements in the industry of programmatic marketing, the number of available programmatic advertising channels has significantly increased.
+Keep this in mind while elevating your digital marketing and programmatic marketing campaigns.

-Display advertising (also known as banner advertising) is one of the most popular advertising channels.
+Display advertising (also known as banner advertising) is one of the most popular programmatic advertising formats.
 This was the first type of ads to appear online and its popularity doesn’t seem to decline any time soon.
 There are lots of sizes and formats of banner ads, designed for all kinds of messages.
-Display advertising is very versatile and can be used for almost any campaign, be it brand awareness, leads activation or retargeting.
-After the users click on the banner, they get transferred to the landing page or a page with relevant information regarding the advertised brand, product or service.
+Display advertising is very versatile and can be used for almost any campaign, be it brand awareness, leads activation, or retargeting.
+After the users click on the banner, they get transferred to the landing page or a page with relevant information regarding the advertised brand, product, or service.

 Native advertising.
-This channel is one of the most effective as it mimics the environment and content around itself.
+Native advertising is one of the most effective as it mimics the environment and content around itself.
 Programmatic marketing and digital marketing campaigns of any kind can be effective with it.
 This way ads don't seem annoying to most of the users like certain flashy formats of display advertising.
 In fact, native advertising is one of the best performing channels with 35% higher CTR, as well as 40% better engagement.

-Apart from this, the usage of native ads helps to get around adblockers.
-Paired with the methods of contextual targeting, native advertising promises to be one of the hottest trends in online advertising for the coming years.
+Apart from this, unlike most display advertising formats, native ads are not noticed by adblockers.
+Paired with the methods of contextual targeting, native programmatic advertising promises to be one of the hottest trends in online advertising in the coming years.

 Set up the campaign

 Now that you have clearly set your goals and picked the right tools, it is time to set up your programmatic marketing campaign.
 The process is simple - all you need to do is to sign up at the demand-side platform, fill out the necessary ad campaign settings, and follow several easy steps in order to start bidding.
-Usually, after the registration, you can pick the most appropriate channels and targeting options in accordance with your goals, as well as a comfortable budget.
-Upload your creatives and start advertising, but don’t forget to monitor the performance of your campaigns.
-Timely data analysis and campaign optimization may save you lots of money and bring a lot of new customers.

-Although programmatic digital marketing may look like a complicated process, understanding its mechanics is what makes it quite simple and effective.
 Start with analyzing your business needs and setting attainable goals.
 Once you’ve got the vision of what you need - choose the appropriate channels and build your advertising strategy.
-The final and most important step is to set up a campaign - all you need to do is to sign up at a DSP and create your perfect campaign, and let the ad platform do the trading in real-time.
+The final and most important step is to set up a digital marketing campaign - all you need to do is to sign up at a demand-side platform, create your perfect campaign, and let the ad platform do the trading in real-time.
 Tap into programmatic ad buying today!